 - Created on the 2 February, 2017.

 Thyroid stimulating hormone (TSH) which is also sometimes called thyrotropin is a glycoprotein hormone that has a molecular weight of 28,000 Daltons and is secreted by the pituitary gland.
 The function of TSH is to regulate the synthesis and release of T3 and T4 by the thyroid gland.
 Thyroid stimulating hormone is composed of alpha and beta subunits, the alpha subunits are similar alpha subunits found in LH, FSH and hCG glycoprotein hormones alpha subunits whereas the beta is more specific and is different from one hormone to another.
 One of the most important maker in the diagnosis of thyroid disorders is the measurement of serum TSH levels, where elevated concentrations of TSH (thyrotropin) can be a good indicator for overt primary hypothyroidism and a decrease in the thyroid reserve levels.
 Additionally, determining the levels of TSH is equally helpful in differentiating secondary and tertiary hypothyroidism (hypothalamic) from the primary thyroid disease.
 The advent of immunoassays has provided laboratories with sufficient sensitivity to be able to differentiate hyperthyroidism from euthyroid population.
-This current thyroid stimulating hormone ELISA kit is a second-generation assay that is able to provide a tool that can offer a means for discriminating the hyperthyroid-euthyroid range.
+The following thyroid stimulating hormone ELISA kit is a second-generation assay that is able to provide a tool that can offer a means for discriminating the hyperthyroid-euthyroid range.

 - Determination of Protein Bound Iodine.
 Joumal Biological Chemistry (1948) 173, 175.
 Barker, S.B.